wushilin/minica/README.md

 # authentication.mode=request-header|default <= default: use users.config and basic, request-header: use trusted header for username
 # request-header.name.username=x-user <= the http request header name to retrieve curently loggedin user
 # request-header.name.group=x-group <= the http request header name to retrieve current user's group.
+# # Groups is in csv format. it can be aaa,bbb,ccc, or "aaa","bbb","ccc".
+Any CSV format is good!
 # request-header.group.admin.name=admin <= the group name for admin user rights
 # request-header.group.viewer.name=viewer <= the group name for viewer user rights